Some Health Workers Suffering From Addiction Steal Drugs Meant For Patients

 They issued a report showing tens of thousands of unexplained "variances" where high risk medications couldn't be accounted for by healthcare facilities.

-"There's a 111,000 instances here where the folks that were reviewing [drug inventories] could not figure out why the math didn't add up," said Kit Check CEO Kevin McDonald.
+"There's a 111,000 instances here where the folks that were reviewing [drug inventories] could not figure out why the math didn't add up," said Kit Check CEO Kevin MacDonald.

 All hospitals and clinics are required by federal law to have some kind of security and inventory system for opioids and other controlled medications.
 But Mark Fan, a researcher at North York General Hospital in Toronto says those systems often break down.